QiaoNPC/qiaonpc.github.io/content/post/MCC-2024/index.md

       ![CUPS CVE](<cups cve.png>)

 6. **Attempting CVE Exploits**:
-   - We tried several POCs (Proof of Concepts) related to the CUPS vulnerabilities, but none of them worked.
+   - We tried several `POCs` (Proof of Concepts) related to the CUPS vulnerabilities, but none of them worked.
    - Despite trying every known POC available, we couldn't gain further access.

 7. **Revisiting the PCAP File**:
    - A hint suggested revisiting the `.pcap` file for additional clues.
    - After further inspection, we discovered a port knocking sequence.
-     - The sequence was 77, 67, 2024, 631, which was similar to techniques seen in previous CTF challenges like the one in Petronas CTF 2023.
+     - The sequence was `77, 67, 2024, 631`, which was similar to techniques seen in previous CTF challenges like the one in Petronas CTF 2023.
      - The PCAP file showed a failed connection attempt to port 631, followed by a successful connection after the knocking sequence.

       ![Port knocking](<port knocking.png>)

 8. **Performing Port Knocking**:
-   - We attempted the port knocking sequence by connecting to ports 77, 67, 2024, and then port 631.
+   - We attempted the port knocking sequence by connecting to ports `77, 67, 2024`, and then port `631`.
    - After knocking on the correct ports, we were able to successfully connect to port 631, which provided access to the CUPS service.